 Scholars disagree on the first rule of marketing, but to me, a consumer of literally hundreds of products who makes purchasing choices every day, I would say that number one is ‘know your customer’.

-In this regard Boku seem to be telling me that – as their customer – I want organic, wholefoods supplements in a modern branding.
+In this regard, Boku seems to be telling me that – as their customer – I want organic, wholefoods supplements in modern branding.
 And that’s what they are delivering.

 I’m a bit overwhelmed by choice of products available, but on the other hand I do like to see the founders’ faces on the front page as I feel it adds a sense of legitimacy and a real story behind the products.

 Background on Boku

 Have you heard of the Rolle Beach Blanket?